steemit/devportal-tutorials-js/tutorials/02_steemconnect/README.md

 ![steemconnect_myapps](./images/steemconnect_myapps.png)

+Application name and description should give users clear understanding what permissions it requires and what is the purpose of the app.

+App Icon field should be publicly accessible and available link to your logo or icon.

+Website field is homepage for the application if exist.

 Redirect URI(s) will be used within your application to forward user after authentification is successful.
+You can specify multiple callback URLs with each new line.
+Callback in Steemconnect SDK should match exactly one of URI(s) specified on this page.
+Due to security reasons if redirect URI(s) used in SDK is other than you specified, it will not work.
-This is typical backend web development, we hope you know how to set up.
+This is typical backend web development, we hope you know how to set up your backend/app to handle callback URLs.

 *   Disclaimer: All images/screenshots of user interface may change as Steemconnect evolves